-- the abbey of San Clemente a Casauria, founded in 871, which, together with a wing of the monastery, is what remains of the most important abbey in Abruzzo; among the most interesting features are the cyborium, the ambon, the Easter candle, the alabaster Urn with the remains of St. Clemens.
+- The abbey of San Clemente a Casauria, founded in 871, which, together with a wing of the monastery, is what remains of the most important abbey in Abruzzo; among the most interesting features are the cyborium, the ambon, the Easter candle, the alabaster Urn with the remains of St. Clemens.

-- the beautiful Grotto of Sant'Angelo, a place of pilgrimage along the wooded slopes of Monte Morrone;
+- The beautiful Grotto of Sant'Angelo, a place of pilgrimage along the wooded slopes of Monte Morrone.

-- the church of San Francesco
+- The church of San Francesco.

-- the church of Santa Maria Assunta
+- The church of Santa Maria Assunta.

-- the Palazzo De Petris
+- The Palazzo De Petris.

-- the Gran Sasso-Laga National Park
+- The Gran Sasso-Laga National Park.

-Events & Festivities
+Events and Festivities